shengjinbiao/party/README.rst

 =====

 party is **PA**\ ge-wise **R**\ ecognition of **T**\ ext-\ **y**.
-It is a replacement for conventional text recognizers in ATR system using the baseline+bounding polygon line data model where it eliminates the need for bounding polygons.
+It is a replacement for conventional text recognizers in ATR system using conventional baseline+bounding polygon (where it eliminates the need for bounding polygons) and bounding box line data models.

 Party consists of a Swin vision transformer encoder, baseline positional embeddings, and a `tiny Llama decoder